-Earnest (5.25% APR): One of the few lenders with no origination fee and no pre-payment penalty, Earnest is an excellent choice for those with top-notch credit and employment history.
-Fixed rate personal loans start at 5.25% APR and you can borrow up to $50,000.
-Earnest does a soft pull of your credit report to determine if you’re pre-approved and your rate, so it won’t hurt your credit score to check.
+Earnest (From 5.99% to 17.24% APR): One of the few lenders with No origination fee and no pre-payment penalty, Earnest is an excellent choice for those with top-notch credit and employment history.
+Fixed rate personal loans start range from 5.99% to 17.24% APR and you can borrow up to $75,000.

-LightStream (5.49%, 15.94% APR with AutoPay): is another lender that doesn’t charge an origination fee, but their interest rates run higher with the lowest starting at 5.49%.
+LightStream (3.99% – 19.99% APR with AutoPay): is another lender that has No origination fee, but their interest rates run higher with the lowest starting at 3.99%.
 Similar to SoFi, you can borrow a minimum of $5,000 and up to $100,000.
-Unfortunately, there is no soft pull option and it will be a hard pull on your credit report to check if you’re eligible and determine your rate.
+Unfortunately, there is no soft pull option and it will be a Hard Pull on your credit report to check if you’re eligible and determine your rate.

-Karrot (6.44% APR): Karrot’s minimum APR is a bit lower than LightStream, but the company does charge an origination fee.
-This fee varies from 1.05% to 4.75% of the total loan.
+Karrot (6.44%APR): Karrot’s minimum APR is a bit lower than LightStream, but the company does charge an origination fee.
+This fee varies from 1.05% - 4.75% of the total loan.
 Karrot’s APR cap is also significantly higher than Earnest, SoFi and LightStream – which means you could end up borrowing at a rate closer to 30% APR.

 Note: Karrot has suspended their personal loan program and are not currently offering new personal loans at this time.
 If you have an outstanding personal loan, Karrot states they are still servicing those accounts.

-Upstart (7.73% APR): Similar to Karrot, Upstart also charges an origination fee and has a higher maximum APR cap of 29.99% APR.
-The origination fee is 0.00% APR to 8.00% on a loan up to $50,000.
+Upstart (8.69% – 35.99% APR): Similar to Karrot, Upstart also charges an origination fee and has a higher maximum APR cap of 35.99% APR.
+The origination fee is a Up to 8.00% APR on a loan up to $50,000.
 You can check your rate without it affecting your credit score.